Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of Adam++ across image classification and large language model pretraining tasks to test its efficacy.
-For image classification problems, we train models on the CIFAR-10 dataset~\citep{krizhevsky2009learning}.
-To demonstrate Adam++'s versatility and stability across different network structures, we apply it to neural network architectures including VGG16~\citep{simonyan2014very}, ResNet-18, and ResNet-50~\citep{he2016deep}.
-We use Adam as the baseline, and also compare Adam++ against two state-of-the-art parameter-free algorithms: D-Adaptation~\citep{defazio2023learning} and Prodigy~\citep{mishchenko2023prodigy}.
+For image classification problems, we train models on the CIFAR-10 dataset and CIFAR-100 datasets~\citep{krizhevsky2009learning}.
+To demonstrate Adam++'s versatility and stability across different network structures, we apply it to neural network architectures including ResNet-18~\citep{he2016deep}, VGG16~\citep{simonyan2014very}, and DenseNet-121~\citep{huang2017densely}.
+We use AdamW, a version of Adam~\citep{kingma2014adam} with decoupled weight decay\footnote{To compare with D-Adaptation Adam, we still denote "Adam" in the figures.}, as the baseline, and also compare Adam++ against two state-of-the-art parameter-free algorithms: D-Adaptation Adam~\citep{defazio2023learning} and Prodigy~\citep{mishchenko2023prodigy}.
 For large language model pretraining tasks, we use a reproduced GPT-2 model with 125M and 355M parameters respectively on the OpenWebText dataset~\citep{Gokaslan2019OpenWeb}.
 Our training settings are based on those from NanoGPT and Sophia~\citep{liu2023sophia}.
+Other experiments including large language model experiments and ablation study can be seen in Appendix~\ref{sec:additional-exp}.
 We omit the experiments for AdaGrad++ as we found it consistently underperforms compared to Adam and Adam++, despite being better than AdaGrad.